zyedidia/generic/DOC.md

 ## type [EqualsFn](<https://github.com/zyedidia/generic/blob/master/generic.go#L10>)

-EqualsFn is a function that returns whether 'a' and 'b' are equal\.
+EqualsFn is a function that returns whether 'a' and 'b' are equal.

 ```go
 type EqualsFn[T any] func(a, b T) bool